oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

 2. Under **List Scope**, select your compartment.
 Deselect **Include child compartments**.

-    The dashboard shows statistics across all target databases in the selected compartment(s).
+    The dashboard shows statistics for your target database.

 3. At the top of the page, review the **Risk Level** and **Risks by Category** charts.